yjc765/Pitasc/moving to multiple positions/README.md

-The file `moving_pubisher` publishes the messages to move the target1 in a loop, the `moving_sublisher` subscribes the location message of Publisher.
+The file `moving_pubisher.py` publishes the messages to move the target1 in a loop, the `moving_sublisher.py` subscribes the location message of Publisher.

 How to run them?
 1. move these two files to `~/catkin_ws/src/pitasc_common/scripts`